 The First Kanazawa Station

 In 1898 the Hokuriku Rail Line was extended from its previous northern terminus in Fukui to the city of Kanazawa.
 The first Kanazawa Station was opened in April of 1898 to service this line.
 It was a one story wooden building of wood with a chimney at each end and waiting rooms which were lit by oil lamps at night.
 The station was built in a rather isolated area surrounded by fields.
-Where now we see a well ordered bus terminal and taxi rank, the very first passengers would have exited the building to an open plaza of bare earth and lines of rickshaw runners waiting to whisk them away into all parts of the city.
+Where visitors see a well ordered bus terminal and taxi rank, the very first passengers would have exited the building to an open plaza of bare earth and lines of rickshaw runners waiting to whisk them away into all parts of the city.
 The first taxi cabs didn’t appear here until 1920.

 The coming of the railway was greeted with much excitement in Kanazawa, because it brought with it the modern age and the promise of regional development both economically and culturally.
 Travel time between the northern Hokuriku area and central Japan was dramatically reduced, and local people would come with picnic boxes to view with wonder the arrival of the very latest technology – the steam train.